nextcloud-releases/all-in-one/readme.md

 ### Are reverse proxies supported?
 Yes.
 Please refer to the following documentation on this: [reverse-proxy.md](https://github.com/nextcloud/all-in-one/blob/main/reverse-proxy.md)

-### How to run it on macOS?
-On macOS, there is one specialty in comparison to linux: instead of using `--volume /var/run/docker.sock:/var/run/docker.sock:ro`, you need to use `--volume /var/run/docker.sock.raw:/var/run/docker.sock:ro`.
-Apart from that it should work and behave the same like on linux.

-### Which ports are mandatory to be open?
+### Which ports are mandatory to be open in your firewall/router?
 Only those (if you acces the Mastercontainer Interface internally via port 8080):
 - `443/TCP` for the Apache container
 - `3478/TCP` and `3478/UDP` for the Talk container